 A: The critical equipment needed to run BOKS is pretty minimal.
 Cones, balls, jumps ropes, whistles and a first aid kit.
-We have suggested equipment lists with quantities included that can be purchased from our preferred vendor Brault & Bouthillier at bb.ca, however most BOKS equipment can already be found in a school gym.
+We have suggested equipment lists with quantities included that can be purchased from our preferred vendor Catsports at Catsports.com, however most BOKS equipment can already be found in a school gym.

 Q: Our nurse is not on site – what about injuries?